Archaeorhynchus: Relationships

 Phylogenetic analysis conducted by Zhou & Zhang indicated that Archaeorhynchus was most closely related to ornithurines.
-This is based on the fact that the Archaeorhynchus shared advanced features with other ornithurines such as a “U” shaped wishbone, a "keel" for flight muscle attachments along the full length of the breastbone, and a compressed and expanded first finger bone of the major manual digit.
+This is based on the fact that the Archaeorhynchus shared advanced features with other ornithurines such as a U-shaped wishbone, a "keel" for flight muscle attachments along the full length of the breastbone, and a compressed and expanded first finger bone of the major manual digit.
 Nonetheless, Archaeorhynchus also retained primitive features including the lower jaw not being strongly forked at the back, and deep posterior notches in the sternum.
 The holotype specimen also showed features which suggest powerful flight capability similar to modern birds.

 Diet

 Scientists have hypothesized that the Archaeorhynchus had an herbivorous diet, due to the large numbers of gastroliths (stomach stones) found in the gut of all known specimens.
 High numbers of these gastroliths suggest that they were not swallowed accidentally.
-These stones would have been eaten to help break down food that the animal would not have been able to chew due to the fact that it was toothless.
+These stones would have been eaten to help break down food that the animal would not have been able to chew because it was toothless.